 East Netherlands has been attracting a growing number of companies and R&D organizations in the area of health and life sciences, from global pharma companies’ branch offices to research-driven startups.
 They are being drawn in by the region’s extensive network of innovation-minded knowledge and health organizations, a large and well trained multilingual labor pool, ample inexpensive business locations and consistent support from local governments.

-A growing cluster of leading commerce in Life Sciences
+A growing cluster of leading commerce in Health

 East Netherlands’ growth in the areas of health and life sciences is well illustrated by the rapidly growing number of business parks and campuses housing new company players.